Jody0202/Instant-Planning-Help/terms-of-service.md

 ## 9. Cookies
 This chatbot uses cookies to enhance functionality and improve the user experience.
 Cookies may be used to store session data and localized responses.
-For more details on how we use cookies, please read our [Cookie Policy] (https://jody0202.github.io/Instant-Planning-Help/cookie-policy.html).
+For more details on how we use cookies, please read our [Cookie Policy](https://jody0202.github.io/Instant-Planning-Help/cookie-policy.html).

 ## 10. Third-Party Links and APIs
 The chatbot may utilize third-party APIs (e.g., OpenStreetMap, government data APIs) to retrieve and present information.
 We do not control these third-party services and are not responsible for their content or data practices.
 Use of third-party services is governed by their respective terms and policies.